roman-milk/roman-milk.github.io/rebecca-anne.md

+===

- ****** Rebecca Anne ****** byJust_Plain_Bob© It was eleven-thirty when Becky came in the door.
+It was eleven-thirty when Becky came in the door.
 She looked terrible.
 Her left eye was black, her nose was bandaged and she had a large Band-Aid on her forehead.
 I took one look at her and said:

  "Damn!
 Stan's wife must have really been pissed."